treestryder/powershell_module_workdayapi/README.md

     Set-WorkdayWorkerEmail      Sets a Worker's email in Workday.
     Set-WorkdayWorkerPhone      Sets a Worker's phone number in Workday.
     Set-WorkdayWorkerPhoto      Uploads an image file to Workday and set it as a Worker's photo.
+    Start-WorkdayIntegration    Starts a Workday Integration.
     Update-WorkdayWorkerEmail   Updates a Worker's email in Workday, only if it is different.
     Update-WorkdayWorkerPhone   Updates a Worker's phone number in Workday, only if it is different.

 ## Installation ##